 But for those of us who prefer a more luxurious vacation complete with restaurant meals and pleasant hotel stays, there are other ways to cut the costs.

 Without a doubt the most effective way to save on travel is by using a credit card that gives you miles or other travel rewards every time you spend money on purchases.

 Some hotel or airline credit cards give you high points for purchases you make from a specific hotel or airline, but that will only really benefit you if you use a specific airline or hotel each time you travel.
-A more flexible rewards credit card like Capital One® Venture® Rewards Credit Card (earn unlimited 2X miles per dollar on every purchase) or Discover it® Miles - Unlimited 1.5x Rewards Card (earn unlimited 1.5x Miles for every dollar you spend on purchases) lets you earn points throughout the year which you can redeem towards travel purchases.
-If you use one of these cards to pay for all your everyday purchases, the points can add up quite fast.
+If you use a more flexible rewards credit card that lets you earn points throughout the year which you can redeem towards travel purchases, you can use one of these cards to pay for all your everyday purchases, and the points can add up quite fast.